OpenCL/OpenCL/OpenCL.md

 ### Example using OpenCL C API and CL-Basic:

-First, to the commend queue used to execute kernels must be created with `CL_QUEUE_PROFILING_ENABLE` flag:
+First, the commend queue used to execute kernels must be created with `CL_QUEUE_PROFILING_ENABLE` flag:

 ```c
 #ifdef CL_VERSION_2_0